bangadang/stackIT/FS25/Dataengineering.md

 - connection: primary has to be able to connect to the most nodes

 **mechanism**
-- the replica set elects an eligible member with the highest priority value as primary
+- the replica set (several nodes/server instances) elects an eligible member with the highest priority value as primary
 - the first member to receive the majority of votes becomes primary
 - all members of a replica set can veto an election, e.g.,
 	- if the member seeking an election is not up-to-date with the most recent operation accessible in the replica set